mihaitmf/advent-of-code-solutions/README.md

     - the **year** of the event (2017 or 2018),
     - the **day** of the problem (from 1 to 25),
     - the **part** of the problem (1 or 2).

 Example to run solution for the 2017 event, day 9, part 2: `php run.php 2017 9 2`

+The default runner arguments can also be defined in the `config.ini` file.

 ## How to add a new solution
 ### The pretty way